 The Letters & Science difference is how you weave together studies in multiple areas, expanding this knowledge through ever-widening connections to related fields.
 You have at least one major for focused, in-depth study, and lots of flexibility in the ways you complete your degree.

-You choose from an astonishing range of classes designed by Letters & Science faculty to give you a forward-looking education blending histories, communications, sciences, arts, languages, cultural studies, technologies, numbers, and international studies: ways we interact with our world, with information, and with each other.
+Choose from hundreds of intriguing and challenging classes designed by Letters & Science faculty and instructors to give you a forward-looking education blending histories, communications, sciences, arts, languages, cultural studies, technologies, numbers, and international studies: ways we interact with our world, with information, and with each other.

 Ways we interact with our world